pbuckles22/PythonDartSwiftMinimalTest/docs/context/CONTEXT_INDEX.md

 - `CONTEXT_PYTHON_INTEGRATION.md` - Only when working on Python integration
 - `CONTEXT_UI_UX.md` - Only when working on UI/UX
 - `CONTEXT_TESTING.md` - Only when working on testing
+- `CONTEXT_UNIMPLEMENTED_FEATURES.md` - Only when planning new features
 - `CONTEXT.md` - Only when working on technical implementation
 - `CONVERSATION_SUMMARY.md` - Only when understanding historical decisions
 - `README.md` - Only when setting up or documenting